mknx/smarthome/plugins/visu/index.md

 # Requirements
 This plugin needs just a webserver to serve the HTML and JavaScript files for the GUI.
+The example files in 'examples/visu' have to be placed in the _root directory_ of the webserver!

 # Configuration